 The term 15-passenger van refers to large vehicles with 5 rows of seats that can transport 15 or 16 people, including the driver, provided each seat is equipped with a seat belt.

-For more information, refer to the Web site of the Ministère des Transports.
+For more details, consult the website of the Ministère des Transports.

 Fifteen-passenger vans are similar to buses and minibuses, in particular when it comes to how they handle on the road.